Three investment strategies for your Group RRSP plan

 The whole point of the Group RRSP and other Workplace Savings Programs is to make it as easy and simple for the employee to make investment decisions because there is not always access to advisors for help.
 There are really only three general investment strategies to use in your program at work.

 1. The default approach.

-Most group plans provide a general default investment so if money goes into he plan without direction or investment instructions it has a place to go.
-Typically, this default tends to be either a more conservative option like a money market investment, some other form of fixed income or a conservative asset allocation product or something that is age appropriate like a target date fund.
+Most group plans provide a general default investment so if the money goes into the plan without direction or investment instructions it has a place to go.
+Typically, this default tends to be either a more conservative option like a money market investment, some other form of fixed income or a conservative asset allocation product or something that is age-appropriate like a target-date fund.

 Generally, the default is not an approach you choose but rather the approach that gets put in place when you do not make a choice.
 The other two approaches are better because rather than the one investment fits all approach, there is some customization.